Brodie's Law (act): Final days

-Shortly after 11:00pm on 20 September 2006, Brodie jumped from the top of a multilevel carpark in Hawthorn; she died from her injuries in The Alfred Hospital three days later.
+Shortly after 11:00pm on 20 September 2006, Brodie attempted suicide in Hawthorn; she died from her injuries in The Alfred Hospital three days later.

 Penalty

 Four men and MAP Foundation, the company that owned Cafe Vamp, were charged with offences under the Occupational Health and Safety Act 2004 for their part in bullying Panlock.
 They pleaded guilty to the charges on 8 February 2010, at the Melbourne Magistrates' Court.
 They were ordered to pay $335,000 in fines as follows: